stockphrase/no-silo/content/courses/writing-2/essay-3.md

 Taking what you know of Freire's thinking in "The 'Banking' Concept of Education," write a theoretical analysis of Wes Anderson's *Rushmore*.

 Use Freire's essay as as theoretical lens.
 You will have to work hard to provide your audience proper context---explanations of Freire's ideas and arguments which you will then use as a means of interpreting *Rushmore*.
 Imagine that your audience has not read Freire's essay.
-What ideas, arguments and terms from Freire's essay will you need to carefully explain so that the audience will understand how they may be used to arrive at a new understanding of the film?
+What ideas, arguments, and terms from Freire's essay will you need to carefully explain so that the audience will understand how they may be used to arrive at a new understanding of the film?

 <!---